 Sweet as Candy Themed Tree

-The holidays are filled with cookies, gingerbread houses and hot cocoa to satisfy even the biggest sweet tooth.
+The holidays are filled with cookies, gingerbread houses, and hot cocoa to satisfy even the biggest sweet tooth.
 Why not create a Christmas tree that celebrates all of the sweet things you love about the holidays?

-- Candy Canes: don’t limit yourself to the traditional candy cane shape and color.
+Don’t limit yourself to the traditional candy cane shape and color.
 Experiment with different holiday treats that incorporate the striped pattern, such as lollipops.

-- Floral Accents: sprigs of brightly-colored beads, curly ting branches or flowers can be incorporated to create a whimsical feel.
+Sprigs of brightly-colored beads, curly ting branches or flowers can be incorporated to create a whimsical feel.

-- The Power of Flowers: pastel-colored flowers can mimic the look of traditional poinsettias but add a punch to your sweet tree in bold and beautiful ways.
+Pastel-colored flowers can mimic the look of traditional poinsettias but add a punch to your sweet tree in bold and beautiful ways.
 You can even add some sparkle to your flowers before hanging them to really make your tree shine.

 Sweet as Candy Christmas Tree Ornaments